-I have spent my entire career helping enterprise companies solve complex challenges to scale, and the number one takeaway I have learned?
-From the top to the crop, everyone carries their fair share of weight when it comes to software delivery.
+I have spent my entire career helping enterprise companies solve complex challenges to scale and root cause analysis.
+The number one takeaway I have learned?
+Everyone carries their fair share of weight regarding software delivery from the top to the crop.

-In this resource, we will cover how your support teams are essential to delivering world-class software.
-In addition, we walk through a real-case scenario to provide scalable strategies for your delivery and support teams, and finally, how Provar can help you become defect free.
+This resource will cover how your support teams are essential to delivering world-class software.
+In addition, we walk through a real-case scenario to provide scalable strategies for your delivery and support teams and, finally, how Provar can help you become defect free.

 We all know that your first line of defense is your help desk support team.
-The technology firefighters triaging right now problems for people who demand right now solutions.
+The technology firefighters are triaging problems for people who demand solutions right now.

-For those of you already leveraging Provar to scale test automation for your Salesforce projects, we have a surprise for you.
-The next time you are doing root cause analysis on a reported potential production defect, consider rerunning the feature test script in production without leaving a footprint to get the whole story of impact.
+We have a surprise for those leveraging Provar to scale test automation for your Salesforce projects.
+The next time you do root cause analysis on a reported potential production defect, consider rerunning the feature test script in production without leaving a footprint to get the whole impact story.

-Isolate your purview to seeing exactly what users, roles, and profiles are impacted through Provar’s polymorphic design by testing them all with just a click.
-Equipped with built-in screenshot capabilities, you now have the opportunity to identify the problem faster and more efficiently saving you, your users, and your team’s valuable, irreplaceable time.
-Looking for the defect?
+You can isolate your purview to see the exact impact on users, roles, and profiles through Provar’s polymorphic design by simply testing them with a single click.
+Equipped with built-in screenshot capabilities, you can identify the problem faster and more efficiently, saving you, your users, and your team valuable, irreplaceable time.
+Are you looking for a defect?
 Just replay the script!

 Meet Dewey: a Real-Case Scenario for Help Desk Teams